Tobias Harris Is the NBA's Swiss Army Knife

 "I hope that he's a Philadelphia 76er for a long time," Sixers coach Brett Brown says.

 Early in his career, Harris learned patience.
 The Bobcats selected him with the 19th overall pick in the 2011 NBA draft but then traded him to the Milwaukee Bucks.
 He started just 23 games and averaged less than 12 minutes per contest in his first year-plus.

 When he was traded to the Orlando Magic in a deal involving now-Sixers teammate JJ Redick, Harris took on a larger role.
 His team was inexperienced, but the group was given the opportunity to play through mistakes.
 The latitude gave Harris confidence, which he took with him wherever he went.

 When he was sent to Detroit, he learned how to become more of a team player.
 There were moments when he came off the bench, but he never viewed it as a demotion.
-He embraced his role, finishing as the team’s leading scorer in 2016-17 despite starting just 48 games.
+He embraced his role, finishing as the team's leading scorer in 2016-17 despite starting just 48 games.

 People sleep on me for sure—Tobias Harris